snowleopard/selective/paper/response.md

 foldArrowChoice t arr = getConstArrow $ runFreeArrowChoice arr (ConstArrow . t)
 ```

-`ConstArrow` plays the same role as the `Const` functor: we convert the "base arrow" `f` to `ConstArrow` using the function `t`, and statically accumulate the resulting monoidal labels.
-To execute a `FreeArrowChoice` we can similarly use the `Kleisli` arrow.
+`ConstArrow` plays the same role as the `Const` functor: we convert the "base arrow" `f` to `ConstArrow` using the function `t`, and statically accumulate the resulting monoidal effect labels.

+To execute a `FreeArrowChoice` we can use the `Kleisli` arrow.
 We'll provide the full implementation as supplementary material and link to it.

 # Details